Estimate Time5 min

 529s, penalties for nonqualified expenses, and Roth distributions

 Given the expense of higher education today, it may seem like a stretch that money in a 529 would go unused.
 Nevertheless, if you or the account's beneficiary decide to use the account funds for nonqualified expenses, you may be subject to income tax and a 10% federal tax penalty on any earnings associated with the distribution.
-That's where a conversion to a Roth IRA could make sense.
+That's where a transfer to a Roth IRA could make sense.
 However, there are several things to consider before going ahead with such a transfer.

 Good to know: You can change the beneficiary of the 529 account to another eligible individual, such as a child, grandchild, or eligible relative to fund an education.
 However, if the child is in a younger generation than the original designated beneficiary, the funds may be considered a gift for tax purposes.
 You should consult with a tax professional regarding your specific circumstances.